port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 :point_up: these are only the namespaces that associated with the logged-in user's teams. :point_up:

-### Using data from the entity that the action is being executed on (for day-2 or delete actions only)
+### Filter the dropdown's available options based on the properties of the entity on which the action is performed (for day-2 or delete actions only)

-this creates a filter that will only show the namespaces that the entity is tagged with.
+This example contains a filter that will only display the namespaces that have similar tags to the tags of the entity on which the action is performed.

 ```json
 {